FelipeTaiarol/ProseMirror-DragNDrop-Problem/README.md

 sever will be running on: http://localhost:3000/

-## Reproducing error.

-It is not possible to drag and drop the task (red retangle).
+It is possible to drag and drop tasks without any NodeView.

+If the task or the sectionContent is rendered using a nodeView it doesn't work.

+## Reproducing error 1 - Task node view.

+uncomment line 49 of home.component.

+## Reproducing error 2 - SectionContent node view.

-comment out line 50 of home.component.
-Now it is possible to drag.
+uncomment line 50 of home.component.